ricardopieper/EventMonitor/README.md

 ## Event value

 The event will always carry a single scalar value that's either a string or a number.
 And that's it.
 Multiple values should be multiple events.
 Or find a smart way to represent it with a name.
-If an event wants to notify a change of usage percentage in all of its disks, they should be multiple events.
+If an event wants to notify a change of usage percentage in all of the machine's disks, they should be multiple events.